Steps for Giving up and Stopping Crossdressing

 I also have found distractions to be helpful during times of temptations.
 The sexual power of crossdressing temptations often makes me lose my head.
 But if I do something else briefly, rational thinking returns and the strong temptation subsides.
 For me playing an engaging video game helps a lot.
 For others it could be playing an instrument, taking a walk, working out, etc. See my post – Video games are helpful.
 See also this post – Get a Hobby.

 It also helps to have some way to get rid of sexual build up and tension.
 For those of us who are married, finding ways to have more sexual or just physical time with our wife can be very helpful.
 And if you’ve opened up to her about your fight against your crossdressing addiction, she may be more willing to help you out with more sexual time together.
 Another way to release the sexual tension is to use masturbation as a crutch.
 But you have to be careful with this one.
 For many crossdressers it might be nearly impossible to masturbate while thinking about anything other than crossdressing.
 If this is the case, you may have to avoid masturbation altogether.
 But for me, I found it very helpful to give up crossdressing and increase my desire for my wife by thinking about her while masturbating.
 It took discipline.
 But releasing that sexual tension at times was very helpful when tempted.
-I’ll write more on this another time.
+You can read more about the thorny issue of masturbation – here.